MateoSebF/Taller4_AREP/README.md

 # Web Server

 In this laboratory project, you will explore various aspects of network connections.
-The work provides a solid foundation for understanding URL mechanisms, how sockets enable basic server-client communication, and how to build a web server running on port 35000.
+The work provides a solid foundation for understanding URL mechanisms, how sockets enable basic server-client communication, and how to build a web server running on port 35000 by default.

 The server supports requests for HTML, CSS, JavaScript, and image files, and it also exposes a REST API that generates objects based on query parameters—all implemented using Java’s networking library.

 A key feature of this project introduced in Laboratory 2 is the ability to define custom server logic with lambda functions, enabling flexible and efficient request handling.

 Additionally, Laboratory 3 introduces an innovative feature: the implementation of classes that simulate a REST controller using annotations.
 This functionality effectively mimics the behavior of the Spring Boot framework, providing a familiar structure for those experienced with it.

+In the Laboratory 4, we introduced how to deploy this service using Docker and AWS.

 ## Getting Started